What This Book Is For

 The Industrious Framework is a practical guide to living Ethosism in ordinary life.

 Ethosism begins with objective reality and the golden rule.
-It asks what actually helps human beings flourish, what harms them, what consequences follow over time, and whether the same standard would remain fair if you were the person affected by it.
+It asks what actually helps human beings live with health, trust, responsibility, and contribution, what harms them, what consequences follow over time, and whether the same standard would remain fair if you were the person affected by it.
 It does not require a theology, institution, or revelation to make its claims.
 It asks whether a life can be defended against reality, reciprocity, integrity, and time.

 This book takes that moral method and applies it to daily systems.